AbeHandler/everything/paper_notes/Bottom-Up Abstractive Summarization.md

 - In section 5 they discuss adding a length and repeat penalty for inference.
 These might be a bit hacky.
 I would be curious to see how they change results.

 - They do some domain transfer results from CNN to NYT corpus.
+This is a very lightweight form of domain transfer I think.
+I am not sure how convincing this is really.
+It would be interesting to see this w/ far different domains.
+But I think it is an interesting aspsect of the model.

 ##### Other notes